Optimized Score Transformation for Consistent Fair Classification

-FST lends itself naturally to post-processing and can also be applied in pre-processing.
-As such, we envision that FST will be particularly beneficial in situations that make post- and pre-processing attractive, as articulated by several authors \cite{hajian2013,calmon2017,agarwal2018,madras2018,salimi2019capuchin}: a) when it is not possible or desirable to modify an existing classifier (only post-processing is possible); b) when freedom is desired to select the most suitable classifier for an application, whether it maximizes performance or has some other desired property such as interpretability (post- and pre-processing apply); and c) when standard training algorithms are used without the additional complexity of accounting for fairness (post- and pre-processing again).
-In-processing meta-algorithms \cite{agarwal2018,celis2019} can also support situation b) but not a) or c).
-Pre-processing is further motivated by its attempt to address the problem at its source, namely historical bias and imbalance in the data, and also allows corrected data to be published as an output in its own right for use by others.
-Compared to existing post- and pre-processing methods, FST is considerably more flexible in handling more cases (see summary in Table~\ref{tab:capabilities}).
+FST lends itself naturally to post-processing, with scores as input and fairer scores as output.
+To increase flexibility, we also explore a pre-processing extension of FST in which the output scores are used to re-weight the training data.
+The re-weighted data can then be published as an output in its own right, allowing others to train fairer models using standard algorithms that do not explicitly account for fairness.
+We envision therefore that FST will be particularly beneficial in situations that make post- and pre-processing attractive, as also articulated by e.g.,~\citet{hajian2013,calmon2017,agarwal2018,madras2018,salimi2019capuchin}: a) when it is not possible or desirable to modify an existing classifier (only post-processing is possible); b) when freedom is desired to select the most suitable classifier for an application, whether it maximizes performance or has some other desired property such as interpretability (post- and pre-processing apply); and c) when standard training algorithms are used without the additional complexity of fairness constraints or regularizers (post- and pre-processing again).
+In-processing meta-algorithms \citep{agarwal2018,celis2019} can also support situation b) but not a) or c), while standard in-processing does not support any of a)--c).
+As discussed in Section~\ref{sec:relWork} and summarized in Table~\ref{tab:capabilities}, FST is considerably more flexible than existing post- and pre-processing methods in handling more cases.